alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/installing-tfs2010-beta2-first-try.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb14.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image14.png)

 Wow, it finds that I have no istalled IIS (It is a fresh windows 2008 server with service pack 2 just installed), and it does everything is needed for me.
-I press configure and it begins to configure IIS â€¦ no need to specify any option.
+I press configure and it begins to configure IIS ... no need to specify any option.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb15.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image15.png)

 As you can verify it is configuring not only IIS, but also install sql server express, server database web site and everything he needs to create a working TFS server.
 It takes a while on my virtual machine because I configured with only 1 GB of ram, but the process requires no interaction.
-Finallyâ€¦..
+Finally....

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image16.png)